- How do I find out what my housing authority’s transfer policy is?

 - If you see words like "federal public housing" or "HUD form no. 111" (HUD is the federal Department of Housing and Urban Development), you probably live in federal public housing.

-- If you see words like "state-assisted housing" or "Department of Housing and Community Development" (DHCD, the Massachusetts housing agency), you probably live in state public housing.
+- If you see words like "state-assisted housing" or "Executive Office of Housing and Livable Communities" (EOHLC, the Massachusetts housing agency), you probably live in state public housing.